 So the energy savings you’ll generate from using LED bulbs are an easy way to cut down on that carbon footprint.

-Speaking of disposibility, LED bulbs are also recyclable.
+Disposibility of Incandescent bulbs isn’t ideal as well, while LED bulbs are recyclable.
 Happy Earth Day to you!

 On average, incandescent light bulbs provide around 1,000 hours of illumination.
 LED lights last a substantially longer period of time.
 Depending on the light that you choose, you can expect to receive anywhere from 25,000 to 50,000 hours of light.
 This adds years to the longevity of your bulbs.
 That means less time spent shopping for bulbs and less time standing on ladders changing out those hard to reach lamps.